-For a second year in a row, we have partnered with Bethany Community Emergency Foodbank in Erdington in an effort to help them stay stocked up during the festive period.
+For the second year in a row, we have partnered with Bethany Community Emergency Foodbank in Erdington in an effort to help them stay stocked up during the festive period.

 Just over 11,500 people turn to the emergency foodbank for help each year.
 So we have invited staff to donate non-perishable items, such as tinned beans, peas, tomatoes, potatoes, carrots, sweetcorn, tuna and sardines, and help make this Christmas extra special for the many people of Birmingham who might otherwise go hungry.